gooddata/gooddata-ui-sdk/docs/contributing.md

 ### What should the commits look like?

-You should write imperative commit messages with well-defined title and body (for more context, please see t[this blog post](https://chris.beams.io/posts/git-commit/)).
+You should write imperative commit messages with well-defined title and body (for more context, please see [this blog post](https://chris.beams.io/posts/git-commit/)).

 To give some examples of commit messages we'd like to see from this repo: